yuhko-msft/microsoft-graph-docs/api-reference/v1.0/resources/ediscovery-addtoreviewsetoperation.md

 Namespace: microsoft.graph.ediscovery

-Represents an operation to add a [sourceCollection](../resources/ediscovery-sourcecollection.md) to a [reviewSet](../resources/ediscovery-reviewset.md).
+Represents an operation to add the results of a [sourceCollection](../resources/ediscovery-sourcecollection.md) to a [reviewSet](../resources/ediscovery-reviewset.md).

 Inherits from [caseOperation](../resources/ediscovery-caseoperation.md).